Dosage Form: capsule, tablet, oral suspension

 |Skin and Appendages|

-Among the treatment-emergent adverse reactions occurring at an incidence of at least 10% in Gabapentin-treated patients, somnolence and ataxia appeared to exhibit a positive dose-response relationship.
+Among the adverse reactions occurring at an incidence of at least 10% in Gabapentin-treated patients, somnolence and ataxia appeared to exhibit a positive dose-response relationship.

 The overall incidence of adverse reactions and the types of adverse reactions seen were similar among men and women treated with Gabapentin.
 The incidence of adverse reactions increased slightly with increasing age in patients treated with either Gabapentin or placebo.
 Because only 3% of patients (28/921) in placebo-controlled studies were identified as nonwhite (black or other), there are insufficient data to support a statement regarding the distribution of adverse reactions by race.